EGI-Federation/documentation/content/en/users/im/dashboard/_index.md

 ### Cloud Credentials

+To be able to access any Cloud site the user must specify the credentials to access them.
 This page allows the user to specify the credentials for accessing any cloud provider.
 In the list the user can edit, delete and enable or disable the selected cloud credentials.

 ![List of Cloud Credentials](dash_cred_list.png)